Andrea-Papaleo/SpiedieDocs/docs/docs/home-directory.md

 ![pwd](../assets/images/user-directory/ls.png)

-If you havent yet created any files or folder, then the output of the ls command wont show much.
+If you haven't yet created any files or folder, then the output of the ls command wont show much.
 The output will list just one directory, which is the *scratch* directory and is mainly used for temporary files.

 Lets go about populating out home directory.
-We can creat new directories by using the **mkdir** command followed by the name we want to give our directory.
+We can create new directories by using the **mkdir** command followed by the name we want to give our directory.
 Then we can us **ls** again to show that it was created.

 ![mkdir-spiediedocs](../assets/images/user-directory/mkdir-spiediedocs.png)